Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-estimated-cost-charts.md

 ## Disclaimer for Estimating Costs

-Estimating costs is extremely difficult because AWS bills by resource usage and everyone uses Hubs differently.
+Estimating costs is difficult because AWS bills by resource usage and everyone uses Hubs differently.
 Below are **estimates** from our tests and should not be used as a source of truth for your AWS Hubs Cloud costs.

 **Are these estimates within range for you?** [Accuracy Assessment Hubs Cloud AWS Cost Charts](https://forms.gle/WD5dQ6k2zEjTkYQR6)